svanill/svanill/README.md

  Doesn't match our goals.

 - **Lastpass / 1Password**
- Both are closed source and not auditable by an independent external auditor.
+ Both are closed source and not freely auditable by an independent external auditor.
- 1Password also has never committed to a first class Linux application, and after 10 years likely never will.
+ 1Password in particular has never had first class support for Linux.

 - **Keypass**
  Too big to audit for a solo developer.
 Keypass 1.x was audited, but Keypass 2.x was not and, cit. keypass.info, "They are fundamentally different".
 No official/audited Android application.